 As memories seep into my mind I have enjoyed searching flickr for a visual representation of how I feel.
 And as I was reflecting on my memories and how fragmented they are using various search terms, this beautiful photo appeared; it captures the state of my memory, where one thing is in focus, only some small detail and the rest fades to nothing.

-One of these memories popped into my mind in the early hours of the morning as I lay in bed not able to sleep.
+One of these memories popped into my mind in the early hours of the morning as I lay in a bed, not my own and not able to sleep.
 In this memory I am yet again a fly on the wall.
 Outside of my body looking in.
-I can see myself lying in a bed screaming, crying and in pain.
-I am sunburnt on my back.
+I can see myself lying in this bed screaming, crying and in pain.
+I am sunburned on my back.
 We are at the Mother’s cousins house.
 The room is dark and I am alone, left alone and crying.
 This is the strongest feeling of the memory, being alone, feeling alone, not being cared for.
 I don’t remember how long I was left there, in the memory it feels like forever.
 I can hear the Mother talking, laughing with her cousins.
 She does not check on me.
 Instead, as I remember this I can see how much my sunburn was an inconvenience for her.
 Clearly she had plans for a good night and nothing was going to stop her.
 Much like this photograph, this is the only part of the memory I remember.
 I don’t remember where or how I got so severely sunburned.
 I don’t remember leaving and going home.

 I’ve often wondered why my memory is fragmented, with only small snippets, like flashes that fade to nothing.
 In therapy I learned that emotional or psychological trauma can and does affect memory.
 That this memory loss is a survival mechanism in the brain to protect from further psychological harm.
 There is a very real possibility that I will never remember everything because the emotional torture and physical abuse was so constant and so pervasive that bringing them into consciousness may in fact be more damaging than not remembering.

 ‘fragments of my memory’ Sonny NG